w3c/wot-security/wot-security-metadata.md

             ... // other scopes
           ]
         }
-        ... // other security configurations, if needed },
+        ... // other security configuration definitions, if needed },
       ...
       "properties": {